-Response - An employee who is sent notice of recall must respond within 14 calendar days of the receipt of the notice of certification for recall.
+Response - An employee who is sent notice of recall must respond within 14 calendar days of the date notice was sent.
+In the event the employee fails to respond within the 14 calendar day period, he/she will be considered to have abandoned his/her recall rights.

-Reporting Date - An employee recalled to the employee's former, or equated, job classification must report for re-employment on the date established by the Department or be considered to have abandoned the employee's recall rights so long as said date is beyond 14 calendar days from the date of receipt of the recall notice.
+Reporting Date - An employee recalled to the employee's former job classification will be subject to a background update covering the time the employee was on lay off status.
+The employee must report for re-employment on the date established by the Department or be considered to have abandoned the employee's recall rights.